CARV-ICS-FORTH/frisbee/README.md

 ## What is Frisbee ?

-**Frisbee** is a **workflow-based engine** for testing containerized applications on Kubernetes.

-It is implemented as a set of Kubernetes CRDs that that lowers the threshold of applying **declarative testing** to distributed applications.

-Frisbee can help tester to:
+**Frisbee** is the first Kubernetes framework designed to support **declarative end-to-end testing** of containerized applications.

-:heavy_check_mark: Setup initial application stack – easily!
+:heavy_check_mark: Setup application and dependency stack – easily!

 :heavy_check_mark: Test against actual, close to production software - no mocks!